rollkit/docs/docs/rollkit-stack.md

 ### ABCI Interface

-Rollkit is a fully-functional ABCI client software - it can be used as a Tendermint replacement for any ABCI app.
+Rollkit is a fully-functional Application BlockChain Interface (ABCI) client software - it can be used as a Tendermint replacement for any ABCI app.
 Thanks to this compatibility, you can use tools like [abci-cli](https://docs.tendermint.com/v0.34/app-dev/abci-cli.html) to test and debug your rollup.